greenelab/deep-review/sections/05_treat.md

 ## The impact of deep learning in treating disease and developing new treatments

-`TODO: write Treat intro`

-`TODO: just realised this wanders heavily into the categorization area.
-Need some high-level rearrangment?
-Could shift the first section below into the categorization section and leave the treatment here.`

-Given the ever-present need to make better interventions faster at the point of care -- incorporating the complex calculus of a patients symptoms, diagnostics and life history -- there is a long history of attempts to apply deep learning to the problem of treatment.
-Success in this area would also be very useful for directions like personalised healthcare or precision medicine [@doi:10.1056/NEJMp1006304 @doi:10.1155/2013/769639].
+Given the ever-present need to make better interventions faster at the point of care -- incorporating the complex calculus of a patients symptoms, diagnostics and life history -- there is a long history of attempts to apply deep learning to patient treatment.
+Success in this area would also be very useful for directions like personalized healthcare or precision medicine [@doi:10.1056/NEJMp1006304 @doi:10.1155/2013/769639].
 Earlier, we have written of the possibilities for patient categorization.
-Here we examine the potential for better treatment, which broadly, may divided into methods for improved choices of interventions for patients and those for development of new interventions.
+Here, we examine the potential for better treatment, which broadly, may divided into methods for improved choices of interventions for patients and those for development of new interventions.

-`TODO: Add representative papers about Modeling Metabolism and Chemical Reactivity`

 ### Categorizing patients for clinical decision making